openservicemesh/osm/README.md

 Read more about the high level goals, design and architecture [here](DESIGN.md).

+## Getting Started

+### Prerequisites
+- Kubernetes cluster running Kubernetes v1.15.0 or greater
+- A private container registry (temporary requirement as this is currently a private repo)

+### Install

+The simplest way of installing open service mesh on a Kubernetes cluster is by using the `osm` CLI.

+Download the `osm` binary from the [Releases page](https://github.com/open-service-mesh/osm/releases).

+See the [installation guide](docs/installation_guide.md) for more detailed options.

 ## Managing Services Using OSM

 #### On-boarding services to the OSM managed service mesh